-This site is devoted to making the lives of others easier whether you’re booking your new vacation to sunny Puerto Vallarta on a strict budget or you’re on the hunt for a week’s worth of easy-to-get-on-the-table meals.
-I’ve also included posts on a multitude of topics to assist you in your learning.
+This site is devoted to making the lives of others easier, whether you’re booking your new vacation to sunny Puerto Vallarta on a strict budget or on the hunt for a week’s worth of easy-to-get-on-the-table meals.
+I’ve also included posts on many topics to assist you in your learning.

 How did I got started: